 It wasn’t the same time, the same world, as when it had last been that way.
 Then it had been known among all tribes of humanity what to look for, what do with an infant slayer.
 Now no one would even know to search for her.

-Perhaps that was part of the problem, she had been taught for so many lives that hers was something to be given in the service of others.
+Perhaps that was part of the problem, she had been taught in so many lives that hers was something to be given in the service of others.
 That she was destined to fight and protect those who could not and even in those lifetimes when she'd disagreed with the sentiment, she had been unable to deny the thing within which demanded that she fight.
 How could she question the words when everything inside her told her to follow them.
-To walk down into the master's lair knowing death awaited her.
+To walk down into the Master's lair knowing death awaited her.

 "Ultimately what survival comes down to is how important your current existence is to you, however much you wrap it up in the pleasant lie that others depend on you, that the world does."

-"If nothing matters, if I have no purpose, no one depends on me; I don't know who I am."
+"If nothing matters, if I have no purpose, no one needs me; I don't know who I am."
 She tried to find something, anything outside the fight to give life meaning, but came up empty, "I once fought for a life outside slaying, for something real, now everything is an act, a lie.
 My calling is even a lie now, the demons are leaving, the world is safe, with or without me."

 She was old, he realised again but this time without the fear, the panic accompanying it, so terribly old and yet awfully young.
 She hadn't lived for millennia as an immortal, recreating yourself every decade or two to assure anonymity, she had grown up and fought, each life as real as the next.

 She never had a chance to learn how, if you pretend enough, you can become the lie and the lie becomes real.
 That the real lie wasn't the white ones you told to others about who you were, what you were, it was when you went against your principles.
 That the truth is easily hidden in the lies because the truth is who you are, irrespective of name or birthdate.
-That even who you are is recreated, changed over the course of time as naturally as in those who age and die.
+That even who you are is recreated, changed over the course of time as naturally as it is in those who age and die.

 He understood finally what Cassandra thought he could teach her, "What you want to learn from me isn't something that can be taught.
 How can you teach someone to find joy in life?"
 Each and every immortal he knew came at it a different way, lost it for different reasons.
 There were as many variations as in humans themselves; infinitely different yet somehow all the same.